Michael Dickson (American football): Professional career

+2018 season

+Dickson made his NFL debut during the season opening 27–24 road loss to the Denver Broncos, punting six times for 354 net yards.
 Dickson was named NFC Special Teams Player of the Week for his performance in Week 8 against the Detroit Lions.
 With minutes remaining at fourth-and-8 from their own three-yard line, Dickson was instructed to waste time in the end zone before giving up an intentional safety.
 Instead, after receiving the snap, he ran it nine yards for the first down, sealing the win.
 The unscripted play was later dubbed "The Aussie Sweep."
 Dickson was named the NFC Special Teams Player of the Month for November 2018.

-Dickson punted 78 times for 3,759 yards in the 2018 season.
-His average of 48.2 yards per punt ranked as the second-highest in the league.
+Dickson punted 78 times for 3,759 yards in the 2018 season as the Seahawks were eliminated in the first round ot the playoffs.
+His average of 48.2 yards per punt ranked as the second-highest in the league and his 51.4 yard per punt in the playoffs was highest in the league.
 In addition to punting, Dickson occasionally used the previously obscure drop kick maneuver on kickoffs for the Seahawks, both onside kicks and standard deep kicks.
 For his efforts, Dickson was voted into the 2019 Pro Bowl, the first rookie punter to participate since Dale Hatcher in 1985.
 Dickson was also named as a first-team All-Pro.
 He was named to the PFWA All-Rookie Team.

+2019 season

 In the 2019 season, Dickson had 74 punts for 3,341 yards, an average of 45.2 yards per punt.
+The Seahawks made the playoffs again, but after beating Philadelphia in the Wild Card game, they lost to Green Bay in the divisional round.
+Against Green Bay, Dickson kicked the longest punt of the playoffs that year - a 64 yarder that resulted in a touchback.

+2020 season

 In Week 2 of the 2020 season, against the New England Patriots on Sunday Night Football, Dickson punted four times (50-yard average) with all four of them landing inside the 20-yard line during the 35–30 victory.
 He was named the NFC Special Teams Player of the Week for the performance.
 In Week 15 against the Washington Football Team, Dickson punted four times, all landing inside the 20-yard-line, earning another NFC Special Teams Player of the Week honor.
 During the 2020 season, Dickson punted 61 times for 3,028 yards, with his punting average of 49.6 yards being the second-highest in the league, and the ninth highest single-season average of all time.
+In the Seahawks one playoff game, Dickson kicked a 71 yard punt and averaged 55.8 yards per punt to lead all punters in the playoffs that year.